-Rainbow food, using color therapy, is said to actually be beneficial in more ways than nutritionally: it can stave off hunger pains, help you lose weight, boost your mood.
+Rainbow food, or rather unicorn food, uses color therapy which is said to actually be beneficial in more ways than nutritionally: it can stave off hunger pains, help you lose weight, boost your mood.

 So make your meal pretty, color it with berries, adorn it with flowers and decoratively-arranged fruits, and make your setting eye-pleasing as well.
 Toward this end, my British mother always says "If you have 5 pence, spend 4 on bread and 1 on a flower."